espressomd/espresso/doc/sphinx/advanced_methods.rst

     OifCellType.mesh.output_mesh_triangles(filename)

 | ``nodesfile=``\ *nodes.dat* - input file.
 Each line contains three
   real numbers.
-These are the :math:`x, y, z` coordinates of individual surface mesh nodes of the objects centered at [0,0,0] and normalized so that the "radius" of the object is 1.
+These are the *x, y, z* coordinates of individual surface mesh nodes of the objects centered at [0,0,0] and normalized so that the "radius" of the object is 1.